 A) Alignment of the region of interest on chromosome X. Genes annotated in this region are represented above the alignment.
 Black lines represents nucleotide differences compared with the reference sequence of FM1318.
 Gaps are represented as white spaces; gaps in FM1318 or CBS7001 are gaps in the alignment, rather than gaps in the assemblies.
 B) and C) are ML phylogenetic trees reconstructed using the segments of chromosome X region indicated by the light blue and dark blue colors, respectively.
 Bootstrap values above 50 are reported to the left of their respective nodes.
 Scale bars represent nucleotide substitutions per site.

-Figure S8.
-Copy number variation, heterozygosity levels, and gene annotations of the regions of interest for the Frohberg and Saaz representatives.
+S8 Fig. Copy number variation, heterozygosity levels, and gene annotations of the regions of interest for the Frohberg and Saaz representatives.